 The result of these PSW procedures was that comparison students who were more similar to treatment students (in terms of prior achievement and demographic covariates) were weighted more heavily in the analyses, and comparison students who were less similar to treatment students were weighted less.
 This approach resulted in the creation of weighted comparison groups at each grade level that were as similar as possible to the observed groups of treatment students.
-After these weights were applied to comparison students, baseline equivalence was achieved for fall 2020 ELA and mathematics scores across all grades of students, with standardized mean differences all having magnitudes of less than 0.24.
-These adjusted mean scores can be found by grade level and subject in Appendix A.
+After these weights were applied to comparison students, baseline equivalence was achieved for fall 2020 ELA scores across all grades of students except those in Grade 6, with standardized mean differences having magnitudes of less than 0.19 SDs.
+As a result, Grade 6 students are excluded from the main impact analyses.
+Adjusted mean scores can be found by grade level and subject in Appendix A.